Aetopia/ZetaConfig/README.md

     Special K offers a superior framelimiter as compared to the ingame framelimiter.
     The Special K framelimiter is used since the ingame Min/Max FPS are set to 960 allow for aggressive dynamic resolution scaling for better performance.

-### From Window Display Mode Tool
+### From Borderless Window Extended
-1. Ability to enforce a specific resolution upon a specific application when being it is utilized.
+1. Ability to use a specific resolution upon a specific application when being it is utilized.
 2. Can run a windowed program as a borderless window at a desired display resolution.

 # Does ZetaConfig alter any Halo Infinite settings?